tlevine/www.thomaslevine.com/content/!/tom-seeks-open-data-work/index.md

 There are a lot of things about open data that I want to look at, and they can be aligned with quite a many different efforts/organizations.

-If you work for a software company, I can prototype or implement new features in your product to make open data better.
+**If you work for a data-related software company**, I can prototype or implement new features in your product to make open data better.
 This could involve new ways of [checking for out-of-date data](/!/data-updatedness/) and new ways of [searching for data](/!/openprism/).

-If you work for an organization that wants to release open data or share data internally, I can quantify how well your efforts are going, figure out what's working, and find ways of making things go better.
+**If you work for an organization that wants to release open data** or share data internally, I can quantify how well your efforts are going, figure out what's working, and find ways of making things go better.
 I've previously looked at